8 minutes

 15. Unclean Restrooms

-The Problem: Filthy restrooms reflect poorly on overall cleanliness and can affect customer perception.
+The Problem: Dirty restrooms reflect poorly on overall restaurant cleanliness and can lead to consumer complaints or lowered inspection scores from the health department.

 Why It Happens: